jpreynat/node-micro-analytics/docs/test.md

 # Test

-To test the client, set the client host in the `/test/config.json` file :
+To test the client, set the host corresponding to your service instance in the `/test/config.json` file :

 ```javascript
 {